libAtoms/workflow/docs/source/overview.parallelisation.rst

   subprocess parallelization itself. [remote jobs not documented here yet]

 .. warning::
     Autoparallelized operations will use cached output files.
+Even if the code that is executed by the operation has changed, the previous and perhaps wrong output will be used.
     See warning in :doc:`overview.configset`

 *****************************************************
 Programming script that use parallelized operations